ISP19/problems/type-hint-intro/README.md

 - Reduce errors
   * Helps a lot in large projects

-While Python is known for _duck typing_ and _dynamic type checking_ (and some people will argue against any form of type checking), many agree that _static type checking_ is still welcomed.
+While Python is known for its _dynamic_ or "duck" typing (and some people will argue against any form of enforced type checking), many (including the retired BDFL) agree that _static type checking_ is still welcomed (in the form of "gradual type hinting").

 ## Ways to type hint